Genivia/RE-flex/README.md

   CP 437, CP 850, CP 858, KOI8, MACROMAN, EBCDIC, and custom code pages.
 - Generates scanners for lexical analysis on files, C++ streams, (wide) strings, and memory such as mmap files.
-- Indent/nodent/dedent anchors to match text with indentation, including custom `\t` (tab) widths.
+- Indent/nodent/dedent anchors to match indentation levels to tokenize.
 - Lazy quantifiers, no hacks are needed to work around greedy repetitions.
 - Word boundary anchors.
 - Freespace mode option to improve readability of lexer specifications.